stevearc/conform.nvim/README.md

 - [prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
 - [prettierd](https://github.com/fsouza/prettierd) - prettier, as a daemon, for ludicrous formatting speed.
 - [rubocop](https://github.com/rubocop/rubocop) - Ruby static code analyzer and formatter, based on the community Ruby style guide.
-- [ruff](https://beta.ruff.rs/docs/) - An extremely fast Python linter, written in Rust.
+- [ruff_fix](https://beta.ruff.rs/docs/) - An extremely fast Python linter, written in Rust.
+Fix lint errors.
 - [ruff_format](https://beta.ruff.rs/docs/) - An extremely fast Python linter, written in Rust.
 Formatter subcommand.
 - [rustfmt](https://github.com/rust-lang/rustfmt) - A tool for formatting rust code according to style guidelines.
 - [rustywind](https://github.com/avencera/rustywind) - A tool for formatting Tailwind CSS classes.